Attractions at Sydney Motel Marco Polo

-Marco Polo Motor Inn is only 6 kms East of Sydney CBD
+Marco Polo Motor Inn Sydney is only 6 km East of Sydney City,

-and 7 kms West of Sydney Olympic Park, Acer Arena, Telstra Stadium;
+and 7 km West of Sydney Olympic Park, Parramatta, Lidcombe, Acer Arena, ANZ Stadium, Allphones Stadium,

 The leafy streets behind the motel contain an interesting variety of residences dating back to the Victorian era.

 A gentle stroll around and towards Summer Hill railway station (if you overlook the cars parked) affords

 a glimpse of what genteel urban life was early last century.

 Summer Hill Village

 Just take a stroll 5 - 10 minutes from Marco Polo Motor Inn to Summer Hill village.
 It is centered around a small plaza with good pedestrian access and is surrounded by supermarket, bar and pub, gym, bank, post office, cafés, and restaurants, and more shops along Lackey and Smith Street.

 Summer Hill is a suburb rich in heritage, a hundred properties are heritage listed.